 The school, which was originally designed for 450 students in the core (no modulars), will soon be able to accommodate 885 students.
 At the time of the modernization announcement and at its peak, Woodhaven Middle School was home to over 620 students.

 Status of Construction

-As of January 2018, the architectural firm has been developing the floor plans for the project.
+In January 2018, the architectural firm was developing the floor plans for the project.

 As of March 2019, the construction service company Stuart Olson was awarded the bid to not only build the school but to also complete the remaining work on Phase One which is the demolition, removal and moving of a number of modular classrooms currently on the site.
-The three modulars that are on the southwest corner of the school located closest to our running track have been demolished to make room for the relocation of the nine modular classrooms currently on the northeast side of the building closest to the intersection of King Street and Woodhaven Drive.
+The three modulars that were on the southwest corner of the school located closest to our running track have been demolished to make room for the relocation of the nine modular classrooms currently on the northeast side of the building closest to the intersection of King Street and Woodhaven Drive.

 Alberta Infrastructure has confirmed that the total budget for the expansion and renovation is $23,673,648.
 The project is expected to take up to three years to complete.

 Design and Floor Plan